 Can this be done on Men also?

-Yes, both women AND men can benefit from abdominal contouring with either a traditional tummy tuck or a mini tummy tuck.
+Yes, both women AND men can benefit from abdominal contouring with either a traditional tummy tuck or a mini tuck.

 If you would like to learn more about slimming your abdomen and gaining back the confidence, contact Board Certified Plastic Surgeon, Dr. Matthew Schulman.
 During your consultation, you can find out which tummy tuck procedures is the better option for you.